 Special Olympics International was chosen by delegates to the 55th General Convention as the international service project of Phi Sigma Kappa.

-Special Olympics is an international program of year-round sports training and athletic competition for individuals with intellectual disabilities.
-Its goal is for all to have the chance to become useful and productive citizens who are accepted and respected in their communities.
-The benefits of participation in Special Olympics for individuals with intellectual disabilities include improved physical fitness and motor skills, greater self-confidence, a more positive self-image, friendships and increased family support.
+Special Olympics is an international program of year-round sports training and athletic competition for children and adults with mental retardation.
+Its goal is for all persons with mental retardation to have the chance to become useful and productive citizens who are accepted and respected in their communities.
+The benefits of participation in Special Olympics for people with mental retardation include improved physical fitness and motor skills, greater self-confidence, a more positive self-image, friendships and increased family support.